froggyos/froggyos.github.io/versions/1.12/README.md

-add a file called "trusted programs" at every boot, check if any files in the trusted programs file exist if they do, change their trusted permission to true -->
+add a file called "trusted programs" at every boot, check if any files in the trusted programs file exist if they do, change their trusted permission to true

+overhaul inclusions in translation descriptors [T#:{value}]
+# = number
+this allows for multiple inclusions per descriptor
+-->